 Of course, EHIC is not a replacement for a proper travel insurance.
 EHIC won’t cover, for example, the costs of the return trip to your country after the medical treatment.
 If you’re not an EU citizen, you should definitely have the right travel insurance plan.
 And even if you are an EU citizen entitled to medical treatments in other EU countries, a proper travel insurance is highly recommended.

 A good travel insurance plan gives you a peace of mind.
 It won’t cost a lot, but if something bad and unexpected happens, it won’t be a disaster.
 A good travel insurance plan includes urgent medical treatments, lost property, costs of cancellations if one mode of transport is delayed and you miss a connection.
 Buying travel insurance from a reputable insurance company is a safe choice.
-If you travel abroad frequently, then purchasing an annual plan saves you time and money.

 Common Sense and a Few General Safety Tips

 Having a travel insurance will minimize your losses if something bad happens.
 Using common sense will minimize the chance of something bad happening.
 While violent crime is relatively rare in Czechia, you may never completely exclude the possibility of theft or accidental loss of property.